dtflare/GPTparser/README.md

 Submit feature requests via the issues tab.

 ### If you use GPTparser for your dataset, all I ask is you or your team share it with the community! ##

+Citation
+message: "If you use GPTparser, please cite it as below."
+authors:
+  - family-names: Flaherty
+    given-names: Daniel
+title: GPTparser